peteamiri/Tutorials/Cloud Computing/AWS/Development/README.md

 	* `thoughput Optimized HDD  (ST1)` : it is a magnetic disc. `NOT a Boot/Boot volume` Good for BigData, Data warehouses Log Processing.
 	* `Cold HDD (SC1)` : Lowest cost storage for infrequently accessed data. `Canot be a Root Volume`
 	* `Magnetic (Standard)` : Lowest cost per GB that can be use as a Boot/Root Drive.
 Old generation and possibly it will phase out. good for infrequent accessed data.

+* EBS can be encrypted to clear text.
+Special steps required when trying to encrypt the Root Volume

+# Security Groups

+* Security Groups are virtual Firewalls

+# Elastic Load balancers

+* Elastic Load balancer routes and balances the load across various servers, by routing the payload using various algorithem.

+* types of Elastic load blancers
+	* `Application Load balancer` : Operates at OSI lvevel 7 (application layer), this will impact the performance. it inspect the packet and can route the payload accordingly (need more information)
+	* `Networ Load balancer` : Operate at layer 4 it is high performance.
+Most expensive, and if performnace is a requirment.
+Can route millions of payload per second with low latency.
+It is mostly for TCP protocols.
+	* `Classic Load Balancer` : Original AWS Load balancer, may be phaed out.
+They do allow Stick Session and X-Forwarded to identify the actual source IP rather than load balancer IP.
+It is a TCP protocol.
+It is both layer 4 and layer 7 but not as intelligent as `Application load balancer`.

+* Load balancer may responde with `HTTP 504 Error` gateway time out.
+This is when Load blancer times out and can not get response from underlaying infrustructure.
+The followings may be some of the cases that can cuase this error;
+	* If the servers is down,
+	* If the server is not accissble,
+	* It application on the server is down,
+	* it the load is too high.

+* `X-Forwareded-For` will contain the actual senders IP address.
+This is good when and EC2 is trying to see the original Senders IP instead of the internal routers IP address in the payload.
+This is used in Classic load blancer.
+This is only IPV4.

+# Route 53

+* it is a globla or universal service and it is independent of Region
+* It is the DNS Server for applications associated with your AWS account

+# VPC

 # RDS